 Victoria's south-western coastline is under constant attack from the water.
-Large, destructive waves from the Southern Ocean are eroding the soft limestone.
-Softer rocks are being eroded more quickly, while harder rocks are withstanding the attack a little longer.
-These harder rocks remain as stacks, arches and headlands, producing one of the world's most spectacular coasts.
-More than 1 million visitors a year are drawn to the Port Campbell coast, many of whom are secondary-school students who come to see and study coastal erosion in action.
+Large. destructive waves from the Southern Ocean are eroding the soft limestone.
+Softer rocks longer.
+These harder rocks remain as stacks. arches and headlands, producing one of the world's most spectacular coasts.
+More secondary-school students who come to skilldrill

-skilldrill